Master DMARC Fundamentals for Email Security

 DNS Performance

-• Record length: Keep DMARC records under 512 bytes for UDP compatibility
+• Record size: Keep DMARC records under 512 bytes for UDP

-• Multiple records: Only one DMARC record per domain (7.6% of domains have invalid multiple records)
+• One record only: Only one DMARC record per domain

-• Tree Walk: DMARCbis replaces Public Suffix List with DNS Tree Walk algorithm (7-label limit)
+• Tree Walk: DMARCbis replaces Public Suffix List with DNS Tree Walk (7‑label limit)

 Security Best Practices